Ball Mill Liner Wear Too Fast? Comprehensive Guide to Cause Analysis and Solutions

 5.Standard Installation and Routine Maintenance

-Maintain a gap of <3mm between liners.
+- Maintain a gap of <3mm between liners.
 Tighten bolts to prevent unnecessary impact and wear caused by loosening.

-Regularly replenish steel balls.
+- Regularly replenish steel balls.

-Use ultrasonic monitoring to track liner thickness.
+- Use ultrasonic monitoring to track liner thickness.
 Replace liners when local thickness falls below 30% of original or when cracks appear, based on actual conditions.

-Promptly address issues when hearing sharp friction noises or other abnormal sounds inside the tank.
+- Promptly address issues when hearing sharp friction noises or other abnormal sounds inside the tank.

 The longevity of wear plates hinges on heat treatment.

-You may sometimes encounter this situation: despite selecting the right steel and achieving the correct composition, wear plates still crack prematurely or exhibit reduced service life.
-The issue likely lies in the wear plate’s heat treatment.
-Heat treatment is akin to the “heat control” in cooking.
-If not managed properly, it can ruin high-quality steel alloy castings, preventing the liner from achieving the required hardness and toughness while making it brittle and prone to breakage.
 The core of heat treatment lies in quenching and tempering.
 Quenching involves controlled heating followed by rapid cooling, while tempering entails reheating and holding at a specific temperature.
 Do not underestimate these two steps—they determine the liner’s hardness, toughness, and wear resistance.
 Improper execution renders even the finest material merely ordinary metal.

 How to Install New Liners?

-Thoroughly Clean the Cylinder Before replacing old liners, completely remove all existing liners, sealants, slurry residue, rust, and debris from the ball mill cylinder.
-Inspect the cylinder for damage or uneven surfaces.
+Before replacing old liners, completely remove all existing liners, sealants, slurry residue, rust, and debris from the ball mill cylinder.
+Inspect the cylinder for damage or uneven surfaces. - Inspect new liners

-Inspection and Commissioning Before loading grinding media and material, conduct an empty run for at least 2-4 hours to check for abnormal internal noises.
+Before loading grinding media and material, conduct an empty run for at least 2-4 hours to check for abnormal internal noises.
 After trial operation, gradually add grinding media and material in stages to ensure a smooth transition to normal operation.

 Common Mistakes